Can dogs eat apples

 - Bake in preheated oven for approximately 25 minutes or until lightly browned.

 Notes: Store uneaten cookies in an airtight container in the fridge for up to one week.

-If you want to avoid bacon grease on your hands, put on some latex gloves.
-Knead dough to bring it together.
+- If you want to avoid bacon grease on your hands, put on some latex gloves.
+Knead the dough to bring it together.

-Cut into shapes and place on non-stick baking sheet, or if using parchment paper, just re-use the top layer on the sheet.
+- Cut into shapes and place on a non-stick baking sheet, or if using parchment paper, re-use the top layer on the sheet.
 Even less clean-up!

-Bake at 350º F for 22 minutes, flipping half way through.
-Turn oven off, and leave treats in warm oven for an additional 5–10 minutes to ensure they are dried out and will have a better shelf life.
+- Bake at 350º F for 22 minutes, flipping halfway through.
+Turn oven off, and leave treats in a warm oven for an additional 5–10 minutes to ensure they are dried out and have a better shelf life.